 **Proprietary connector types can represent a maximum of 75% of all charging connectors installed at the same project site.
-The remaining balance (25% or more) must be universal charging connectors (J1772, J1772 Combo and CHAdeMO) of the same category (i.e. Level 2 or fast charger).
+The remaining balance (25% or more) must be universal charging connectors (J1772, J1772 Combo or CHAdeMO) of the same category (i.e. Level 2 or fast charger).

 Adapted from Clean Fuels Branch (September 2020), Zero Emission Vehicle Infrastructure Program, Request for Project Proposals for Delivery Organizations, Applicant’s Guide.

 Eligible expenditures for approved projects must be related directly to the installation of EV chargers and may include:

 - Salary and benefits;